 It starts with a vegetable tanning process.
 Employees dip the hides in a solution made from chestnut and quebracho tree bark.
 The hides sit in this solution for at least thirty days, constantly agitated so the tanning job is even.

-After the initial tanning process, the hides are removed and shaved down to size.
-This job is so tricky that only three people in the facility are trained to do it.
+After tanning the hides initially, they remove and shave them down to size.
+Only three people in the facility have the training to do this job.

 Finally, the leather is stained, glazed, and pressed.

 The process results in a glossy leather finish and the leather is somewhat stiffer than its Chromexcel counterpart.
 Shell cordovan leather also tends to crease rather than wrinkle when bent.